jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 You have 2 weeks from the moment of registering the Service Node to run the `register_service_node` command, however it is advised to do it as soon as possible.

-Before we leave the daemon run the following command to get our `<Service Node Public Key>` and save it in your notepad:
+Before you disconnect from your VPS run the following command to get your `<Service Node Public Key>` and save it in your notepad:

 ```
-print_sn_key
+~/loki-linux-x64-v2.0.3/lokid print_sn_key
 ```

 Run through step 5 once more to open our Loki wallet.
 Once we are in our wallet run the command the daemon outputted for us when we prepared our Service Node.
 The wallet will prompt us to confirm our password, then the amount of Loki to stake.
 Confirm this by typing `y` and clicking enter.